ztyyLV/web-twain-docs/getstarted/helloworld.md

 ## Write code to scan

-Add a scan button and the miminum code.
+Add a scan button and the minimum code.

 ``` html
 <input type="button" value="Scan" onclick="AcquireImage();" />